 And Zambia Women organising committee chairperson Catherine Chuungwe thanked the Zambia High Commission for partnering with the women.

 “Thank you for always opening yours doors to us.
 This was an amazing event as a lot of people networked while other discovered business opportunities.
 The Minister of Gender has challenged us and we will rise to the challenge.
 We want this to be an annual event because it has opened opportunities for many Zambia women based in the UK and has brought us together,” she said.

 Meanwhile Deputy High Commissioner Patricia Chanda who represented the Zambia High Commission Women, called on young Zambians based in the UK to take time to visit Zambia to learn about their culture and also share their knowledge and experiences with young Zambians back home.

 She said young Zambians should be involved in the country’s economic agenda and urged them to be brokers of change, with the potential to be the new job creators.

-This is according to a media statement made available to The Independent Observer First Secretary for Press and Public Relations at the Zambia High Commission in the United Kingdom Abigail Chaponda.
+This is according to a media statement made available to The Independent Observer by First Secretary for Press and Public Relations at the Zambia High Commission in the United Kingdom Abigail Chaponda.